bsitruk/lerna-monorepo/README.md

 ### packages/core-app
 - Vite app initiliazed with `yarn create @vite/app core-app --template react-ts`
 - `yarn add @lerna-monorepo/button` links the button package to the core-app
-- The button can be used in the Vite app without further configuration since [Vite is able to handle linked-deps on its own](https://vitejs.dev/guide/dep-pre-bundling.html#monorepos-and-linked-dependencies)
+- The button can be used in the Vite app without further configuration since [Vite is able to handle linked-deps at build time](https://vitejs.dev/guide/dep-pre-bundling.html#monorepos-and-linked-dependencies)

 ## Resources